davatorium/rofi/index.md

 subtitle: A window switcher, run dialog and dmenu replacement
 ---

+> This site is currently looking for a maintainer.

 A popup window switcher roughly based on [superswitcher](http://code.google.com/p/superswitcher/), requiring only xlib and pango.
 This version started off as a clone of simpleswitcher, the version from [Sean